HydraMeshnet/developer-portal/morpheus.md

   "id": "6908c93e24fc6cd7befc98023b042ae6bbb4db61a4444ec4dd548c079e5f310f"
 }
 ```

 </details>

 #### Operations and Signed Operations

-Operation attempts are sent in a transaction.
+Operation *attempts* are sent in a *transaction*.
 One transaction may contain many attempts.
-The transaction will be forged into a valid block if it was properly paid (layer 1 block consensus).
+The transaction will be forged into a valid block if it was properly paid (layer-1 block consensus).
 If any of the operation attempts in a single transaction is invalid at the current state of the DID, all other operation attempts in that transaction will also be ignored.
-If all attempts were valid, these are recorded on the DIDs and can be retrieved as operations.
+If all attempts were valid, all of them make an atomic change in the layer-2 state on all the DIDs and before-proofs and later can be retrieved as *operations*.

-**All blockchain nodes will conclude the same way whether an operation attempt is valid or not (layer 2 DID state consensus).**
+**All blockchain nodes will conclude the same way whether an operation attempt is valid or not (layer-2 DID state consensus).**

 Some operations do not need authentication, so they can be included in the transaction as a top-level item.

 Some operations do need authentication, so they need to be wrapped in a signed operation.
 Each signed operation contains operations done in the name of a single key.

+A single transaction can include multiple signed operations authenticated by different keys.

 <details>
 <summary>